Read/Write ntfs in Debian

-Seems there are now two packages claiming to provide full read/write support of windows ntfs.
-One is ntfsprogs from linux-ntfs.org, the other is ntfs-3g from ntfs3g.org , which is based on FUSE.
+from ntfs3g.org , which is based on FUSE.
 While the former alleges the latter an obsolete fork, the latter bashes reliablility issue in the former’s 2.0.0 release.
-Without knowing which one performs superior, I’m sticking with ntfsprogs simply because of its longer track-record and wishing the two will merge someday.
+Without knowing which one performs superior, I’m sticking with ntfsprogs

 A how-to is only a google away, such as Howto for ntfs-3g